pyueh-osi/edgecmd-docs.fake-ja/V1.0/Reference/retrieve-existing-configuration.md

 }
 ```

-#### (JA) View the configuration of a specific entry in the PeriodicEgressEndpoint facet within the Storage component
+#### (日本) View the configuration of a specific entry in the PeriodicEgressEndpoint facet within the Storage component

 ```bash
 edgecmd Configuration Storage PeriodicEgressEndpoints id=Endpoint_1